wavey-ai/mel-spec/examples/stream_whisper/README.md

 frame indexes are printed first in the stdout output.
 However, this folder will grow quickly if left running.

-Transcribed speech will be printed to stdout:
+Transcribed speech will be printed to stdout.

+This is a WIP but results for JFK inaugural address are promising -

 ```
 mel_spec/examples/whisper on  pipeline [✘!+?] is 📦 v0.1.0 via 🦀 v1.72.0-nightly on ☁️  (us-east-1) took 7s